armejiaf/Mhotivo/README.md

 sqllocaldb create Projects -s
 ```

-Where `Projects' is the name of the instance you need.
+Where `Projects` is the name of the instance you need.
 The `-s` flag starts the instance upon creating it.

 ![Newly created Instance](images/CaptureInstanceCreation.PNG)